View Search Results

 Offers diabetes screening, drug and alcohol testing, TB testing (except Thu), urine pregnancy tests, physicals for school, sports, well child, adult, pre-employment.
-Lead poisoning screening, and blood pressure screening.
+Lead poisoning screening, and blood pressure screening and immunizations.

 Offers diabetes screening, drug and alcohol testing, TB testing (except Thu), urine pregnancy tests, physicals for school, sports, well child, adult, pre-employment.
-Lead poisoning screening, and blood pressure screening.
+Lead poisoning screening, and blood pressure screening and immunizations.

 Blood testing for lead.